One of the fastest-growing housing markets in the U.S. is Northwest Indiana, home to the Gary real estate market.

 - Gary/Chicago International Airport (GYY) is the official “third airport” for the Chicagoland area providing general aviation, corporate, commercial, and cargo services.

-It’s a seller’s market in Gary and Northwest Indiana, with median sales prices up by nearly 9% year-over-year.
+It’s a seller’s market in Gary and Northwest Indiana, with median sales prices up by over 10% year-over-year.

-According to the Greater Northwest Indiana Association of Realtors (GNIAR), there are about one-third fewer homes on the market than there were this time last year.
+According to the Greater Northwest Indiana Association of Realtors (GNIAR), there are fewer listings on the market compared to the same time last year, with homes selling for the original list price on average.
 The demand for homes in Gary is driven in part by an influx of buyers from neighboring Illinois looking for a home in Northwest Indiana.

 Key Market Stats:

-- Homes values in Gary have increased by 5.8% year-over-year and are projected to grow by another 11.1% over the next 12 months.
+- Home values in Gary have increased by 40.6% over the last year.

-- Over the past four years home values in Gary have increased by nearly 37%.
+- Over the past five years home values in Gary have increased by more than 100%.

-- Median listing price of a single-family home in Gary is $65,000 based on the most recent report from Realtor.com (November 2020).
+- Median listing price of a home in Gary is $97,500 based on the most recent report from Realtor.com (April 2022).

 Affordable and workforce housing can offer some of the most attractive and stable returns for rental property investors, and Gary is no exception.
-Earlier this year, a multi-building affordable housing portfolio changed hands for nearly $10.4 million, according to REjournals.
+Recently, a multi-building affordable housing portfolio changed hands for nearly $10.4 million, according to REjournals.

 Experienced real estate investors know that big players investing in a market like Gary signals potential future opportunity.
 Especially since the Gary metro area is quickly becoming known as an affordable suburb just outside of Chicago.